atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 Source: [Carleton and Hsiang (2016)](https://science.sciencemag.org/content/353/6304/aad9837).

-Relationships like these that relate weather to socioeconomic outcomes are openning new questions even as they provide answers.
+Relationships like these that relate weather to socioeconomic outcomes are opening new questions even as they provide answers.
 In the figure above, there are response functions for mortality, agriculture, and conflict that have been estimated for both rich and poor countries.
 Interestingly, these often do not match up, and their